Gaurav-900/Forex-Calculator/README.md

 - **Live FX Conversion**: Uses the ExchangeRate-API v6 to provide real-time exchange rates for accurate calculations.
 - **Broad Instrument Support**: Works with major forex pairs and commodities like Gold (XAU) and Silver (XAG).
 - **Flexible Unit Sizing**: Supports standard, mini, and micro lots, as well as custom unit sizes.
-- **Risk Management**: The Lot Size Calculator helps you manage risk by calculating position size based on account balance, risk percentage, and stop-loss.
+- **Comprehensive Risk Management**: The Lot Size Calculator helps you manage risk by calculating position size based on account balance, risk percentage, and stop-loss.
+It also calculates the required leverage for the position.
 - **Responsive Design**: A clean, modern interface that adapts to any screen size.
 - **Single-File Application**: All HTML, CSS, and JavaScript are contained in a single `index.html` file for simplicity.